-Takht-e-Jamshid or Persepolis, the glory of Persian empire, a Magnificent structure and the ceremonial capital of Achaemenid Empire founded by Darius (reigned 486-522 B. C.), an Iranian king, is located near Shiraz, Fars province (in south-western Iran), Iran.
+Iran Takht-e-Jamshid or Iran Persepolis, the glory of Persian empire, a Magnificent structure and the ceremonial capital of Achaemenid Empire founded by Darius (reigned 486-522 B. C.), an Iranian king, is located near Shiraz, Fars Province (in south-western Iran), Iran.

 The name Persepolis is derived from the Ancient Greek which means “the Persian City” or “the City of Persians”.
 The site began to construct in 518 B.C based on Mesopotamian models and after passing its ups and downs through history, the magnificent ruins was declared to be a World Heritage Site in 1979 by UNESCO.

-Even the remains, which have no equivalent in the world, can represent the Persian great architecture, urban planning, technology used during construction, and art.
-In short, it is the representation of Persian ancient civilization and culture.
+Even the Iran Persepolis remains, which have no equivalent in the world, can represent the Persian great architecture, urban planning, technology used during construction, and art.
+In short, Iran Persepolis is the representation of Persian ancient civilization and culture.

 The seat of government of the Achaemenid Empire is notable in the terms of the traditional substance and material, the forms and designs of all parts and its authenticity which leads to its universal value.

-Visit this splendid and impressive ancient palatial site for more amazing information.
+Visit Persepolis, this splendid and impressive ancient palatial site for more amazing information.

-Travel to Iran by Iran Sun World, a Tour Agent.
+Travel to Iran by Iran Sun World, an Iranian Tour Agent.